keras-team/keras-io/examples/rl/md/deep_q_network_breakout.md

 import numpy as np
 import tensorflow as tf

-# Configuration paramaters for the whole setup
+# Configuration parameters for the whole setup
 seed = 42
 gamma = 0.99  # Discount factor for past rewards
 epsilon = 1.0  # Epsilon greedy parameter